Azure/data-api-builder/docs/configuration-file.md

 #### GraphQL Operation

 The `graphql` element will contain the `operation` property only for stored-procedures.
 The `operation` property defines the GraphQL operation that is configured for the stored procedure.
-It be one of `Query` or `Mutation`.
+It can be one of `Query` or `Mutation`.

 For example: